 – Manichean Psalms 44

-And it did not end with Sisin, there was another.
-Sisin had also pointed out his successor, Innai.
+And it did not end with Sisin.
+There was another.
+Sisin also appointed a successor named Innai.

 “His word was laid upon Innai, that he should himself be the Leader of the Sect in his place.”

-In Islam, most Muslims state that Prophet Muhammad pbuhahf did not leave behind a successor, but rather Abu Bakr was the successor of the Prophet by the people.
+In Islam, most Muslims state that Prophet Muhammad (pbuhahf) did not leave behind a successor, but rather Abu Bakr was the successor of the Prophet by the people.
 This however is not true.
-During the Event of Ghadir al-Khum, the Prophet Muhammad pbuhahf had designated his cousin, Ali ibn Abi Talib pbuh as his successor decreed by Allah.
+During the Event of Ghadeer Khumm, the Prophet Muhammad (pbuhahf) had designated his cousin, Ali ibn Abi Talib (pbuh) as his successor decreed by Allah.
 And it has been reported in countless narrations and authenticated over the centuries by even mainstream Muslims.

 At this time, the Muslims had accepted the words of the Prophet without question.

-Do you really believe that God who is all-knowing and all-loving would allow his nation to go astray without allowing his Messenger to have written his statement in which he promised them that they would never go astray if they held on to it?
+Do you believe that God who is all-knowing and all-loving would allow his nation to go astray without allowing his Messenger to have written his statement in which he promised them that they would never go astray if they held on to it?
 Of course not, because the truth is that he did allow his Messenger to write it.
-On the night of his death Prophet Muhammad pbuhahf had dictated his Will to Ali ibn Abi Talib pbuh.
-Written within it the names of his Successors, 12 Imams and 12 Mahdis, the first Imam and successor being Imam Ali pbuh, all the way to the 12th Imam who is still alive today.
-Imam al-Mahdi pbuh, and his successor, the first Mahdi, Ahmed, and he is the awaited Savior of Mankind who is accompanied with Jesus Christ pbuh….
-The identity of this savior and reformer who brings the world out of darkness into the light is none other than Imam Ahmed al-Hassan pbuh, he has come to rid the world of injustice and tyranny and replace it and fill it with Justice and Equity, he is the one who will herald in the just divine state, the kingdom of God on earth.
-And he has revealed certain pieces of information concerning the religion of Mani pbuh, revealing how the religion is so similar with the Islamic religion.
+On the night of his death, Prophet Muhammad (pbuhahf) had dictated his Will to Ali ibn Abi Talib (pbuh).
+Written within it the names of his Successors, 12 Imams and 12 Mahdis, the first Imam and successor being Imam Ali (pbuh), all the way to the 12th Imam who is still alive today.
+Imam Al-Mahdi (pbuh) and his successor, the first Mahdi, Ahmad, and he is the awaited Saviour of Mankind who is accompanied with Jesus Christ (pbuh).
+The identity of this saviour and reformer who brings the world out of darkness into the light is none other than Imam Ahmad Al-Hassan (fhip), he has come to rid the world of injustice and tyranny and replace it and fill it with Justice and Equity, he is the one who will herald in the just divine state, the kingdom of God on earth.
+And he has revealed certain pieces of information concerning the religion of Mani (pbuh), revealing how the religion is so similar to the Islamic religion.

-Imam Ahmed al-Hassan pbuh had revealed that Prophet Jesus pbuh was the Physical father of Prophet Mani pbuh, who continued the true call of his father, and that Muhammad pbuhahf was a descendant of Prophet Mani pbuh, Prophet Muhammad pbuhahf was in fact a Manichaean… and he was continuing the call of Allah the Almighty.
-This explains why the beliefs and practices of prophet Mani pbuh mirrors perfectly with that of Prophet Muhammad pbuhahf.
+Imam Ahmad Al-Hassan (fhip) revealed that Prophet Jesus (pbuh) was the physical father of Prophet Mani (pbuh), who continued the true call of his father, and that Muhammad (pbuhahf) was a descendant of Prophet Mani (pbuh), Prophet Muhammad (pbuhahf) was, in fact, a Manichaean.
+He was continuing the call of Allah the Almighty.
+This explains why the beliefs and practices of prophet Mani (pbuh) mirror perfectly those of Prophet Muhammad (pbuhahf).

-Prophet Muhammad and Prophet Mani pbut were both Prophets whose missions were revealed to them by angels, they taught there followers of the existance of these angelic beings and to believe in them although they may be unseen, they both preached the belief in One God, they both rejected the Christian concept of the Trinity, Crucifixion, and the Absolute Divinity of Jesus pbuh, they taught there followers about past prophets and messengers before them, those who were known and unknown, they claimed to be successors of the past prophets in a chain of successions in order to reform the true message which was lost overtime, they taught there followers how to perform ablution, to pray several times a day, there prayers were similar as it included bowing, prostrating, sitting, supplication and standing, they made there followers give in charity to the less fortunate and they both had a month long fasting from dawn to sunset, there beliefs included an afterlife of heaven or hell, and the reincarnation of the soul into this world, they also appointed infallible successors who would lead mankind after there deaths and they both spoke of the Second Coming and Return of Jesus Christ pbuh in the end times… and this return has already taken place.
+Prophet Muhammad and Prophet Mani (pbut) were both prophets whose missions were revealed to them by angels, they taught there followers of the existence of these angelic beings and to believe in them although they may be unseen, they both preached the belief in One God, they both rejected the Christian concept of the Trinity, crucifixion, and the absolute divinity of Jesus (pbuh), they taught there followers about past prophets and messengers before them, those who were known and unknown, they claimed to be successors of the past prophets in a chain of successions to reform the true message which was lost overtime, they taught there followers how to perform ablution, to pray several times a day, there prayers were similar as it included bowing, prostrating, sitting, supplication and standing, they made there followers give in charity to the less fortunate and they both had a month long fasting from dawn to sunset, there beliefs included an afterlife of heaven or hell, and the reincarnation of the soul into this world, they also appointed infallible successors who would lead mankind after there deaths and they both spoke of the Second Coming of Jesus Christ (pbuh) in the end times and this return has already taken place.

-but today, just as it was in the past, as Mani pbuh came as a reformer of the corrupted religions which had true divine founders, and just as Prophet Muhammad pbuhahf also came as a reformer with the same mission.
+But today, just as it was in the past, Mani (pbuh) came as a reformer of the corrupted religions which had true divine founders, and just as Prophet Muhammad (pbuhahf) also came as a reformer with the same mission.

-Imam Ahmed al-Hassan pbuh has also come to reform the Islamic religion anew after it had been corrupted and distorted, and revealing certain truths that have been lost, and true teachings which other religions hold as well….. and he has come to bring humanity out of the darkness into the light, saving us from our own selves, this call is the same as that of Prophet Mani pbuh, who humanity today sympathizes over the tragic loss of his religion because of the ignorant and intolerant ones of his time.
-Do not make the same mistake, as Imam Ahmed al-Hassan pbuh has come to unite all of humanity, under one truth, under one call, under one divine just state, the Kingdom of Heaven on earth….
-It is time that we support him, it is time that we throw aside our systematic dogmas and hold faithfully to the chosen one of God in our time, it is time that we become… united.
+Imam Ahmad Al-Hassan (fhip) has also come to reform the Islamic religion anew after it had been corrupted and distorted and revealing certain truths that have been lost, and true teachings which other religions hold as well and he has come to bring humanity out of the darkness into the light, saving us from our selves, this call is the same as that of Prophet Mani (pbuh), who humanity today sympathises over the tragic loss of his religion because of the ignorant and intolerant ones of his time.
+Do not make the same mistake, as Imam Ahmad Al-Hassan (fhip) has come to unite all of humanity, under one truth, under one call, under one divine just state, the Kingdom of Heaven on earth.
+It is time that we support him, it is time that we throw aside our systematic dogmas and hold faithfully to the chosen one of God in our time, and it is time that we become united.